About the City of Somerville Budget Process

 The General Fund functions as the City's checking account.
 It is used to pay for most City operations.
 Revenue comes from a ranges of sources including real estate and personal property taxes, excise taxes, investment income, fines and forfeitures, fees and charges, as well as state and federal aid.
 The General Fund covers expenditures for most City departments, including the Somerville Public Schools.

-Enterprise Funds are the five funds for the City of Somerville's departments that charge for their services through businesslike activity.
+Enterprise Funds are the four funds for the City of Somerville's departments that charge for their services through businesslike activity.
 When you pay your sewer bill, for example, the revenue goes to the Sewer Division's Enterprise Fund.

-Those five funds support:
+Those four funds support:

-1. The Sewer Division of Public Works
+- The Sewer Division of Public Works

-2. The Water Division of Public Works
+- The Water Division of Public Works

-4. The Dilboy Athletic Complex
+- The Dilboy Athletic Complex

-5. The Ginny Smithers Pool at the Kennedy School
+- The Ginny Smithers Pool at the Kennedy School

-In addition to covering day-to-day operations, these five funds pay for the maintenance of the facilities and infrastructure they cover such as the stadium and pool or our water and sewer system.
+In addition to covering day-to-day operations, these four funds pay for the maintenance of the facilities and infrastructure they cover such as the stadium and pool or our water and sewer system.
 The accounting used in the budgeting of Enterprise Funds allows these departments to fund their services with the income they bring in rather than with taxes or other revenue sources.

 Special Revenue Funds include all money that, by law, needs to be spent on specific purposes.
 For a variety of reasons, including differing fiscal years, these funds need to be kept separate from the General Fund.

-• Special Revenue Funds include Revolving Funds, which allow the City to raise money for a specific service.
+- Special Revenue Funds include Revolving Funds, which allow the City to raise money for a specific service.
 Revolving Funds are created by statute or by law and need to be renewed by City Council each year.
 Currently, the City of Somerville's Revolving Funds collect revenue from the sale of City property, school grants, state and federal grants, cable franchise fees, and donations, among others.

 The City of Somerville has numerous Stabilization Funds, including the Capital Stabilization Fund, which pays for capital projects such as new school buildings, park renovations, or road and mobility improvements.
 Another is the Rainy Day Stabilization Fund, which safeguards the City in the case of a fiscal emergency, just like a household might set aside some savings in case of a job loss or medical emergency.
 Other stabilization funds are reserved for specific purposes.

-For a more detailed explanation and a complete list of City of Somerville Funds, visit ClearGov
+For a more detailed explanation and a complete list of City of Somerville Funds, visit ClearGov.

-For additional budget documents, please visit ClearGov
+For additional budget documents, please visit ClearGov.

 Please submit website feedback using this form.
 Be sure to include: